iarahealth/STT/doc/TRAINING_INTRO.rst

 Training on your own Data
 -------------------------

-Whether you used our Dockerfile template or you set up your own environment, the central STT training module is ``python -m coqui_stt_training.train``.
+Whether you used our Dockerfile template or you set up your own environment, the central STT training module is ``python -m iara_stt_training.train``.
 For a list of command line options, use the ``--help`` flag:

 .. code-block:: bash

    $ cd STT
-   $ python -m coqui_stt_training.train --help
+   $ python -m iara_stt_training.train --help

 Training Data
 ^^^^^^^^^^^^^